maxmind/getting-started-with-mmdb/blog-post.md

     return 1;
 }
 ```
-Here's a quick summary of what's going on.
+Here's a quick summary of what's going on:

 * As part of your deployment you'll naturally need to include your `users.mmdb` file, stored in the location of your choice.
 * You'll need to create a `MaxMind::DB::Reader` object to perform the lookup.